 The best part is hiking up to the cathedral rooftop.
 You’ll have 360 views of Palermo.

 It’s not for the faint of heart or those scared of heights.
-You ride an elevator part way and then climb a spiral staircase that’s dimly lit, though there is a handrail.
+You climb a spiral staircase with over 100 steps that’s dimly lit, though there is a handrail.

 Once at the top, you’ll walk along a narrow catwalk that runs the length of the roof.
 It’s secure with railings.
 But still, your pulse may race a bit.

 But the views are fantastic.
 You can see the cathedral architecture up close and have lovely city views.

 Entry to the cathedral nave itself is free.
 But there are several variations of tickets, depending on what you want to see.

 For 15 euros, you can see everything including the tombs, treasury, crypts, rooftop terrace, and the Diocesan Museum.
 Here’s the price breakdown from the website.

 Check the website because the different parts of the cathedral have different hours.

 Be sure to wear something appropriate.
 Women cannot wear shorts, miniskirts, or sleeveless tops inside.